codacy/docs/docs/related-tools/local-analysis/running-spotbugs.md

 1. Obtain a [project API token](../codacy-api-tokens.md#project-api-tokens) for your repository.

-    You need the project API Token to allow the Codacy Analysis CLI to authenticate to Codacy when reporting the analysis results.
+    You need the project API token to allow the Codacy Analysis CLI to authenticate to Codacy when reporting the analysis results.

-1. Set the following environment variable to specify your project API Token:
+1. Set the following environment variable to specify your project API token:

     ```bash
-    export CODACY_PROJECT_TOKEN=<your project API Token>
+    export CODACY_PROJECT_TOKEN=<your project API token>
     ```

     {% include "../../assets/includes/api-token-warning.txt" %}